 Wood Sticks – for stirring as well as keeping my wicks in place.

 A Pyrex bowl or measuring cup and an old shallow pot

 I used a measuring cup that I’ve been using specifically for homemade projects using wax and oils.
 I placed the measuring cup in a shallow pot with about an inch of water to create a double boiler.
+You can use an old can as well.
 I poured my beeswax into the measuring cup and brought my water to a rolling simmer.
 Then you just wait for it to melt.
 Keep an eye on it I had to add more water several times.
-Once it’s completely melted just pour into your container.
+Once it’s completely melted [you can stir in your coconut oil at this time ] Then just pour into your container.
 Be sure to keep your wick as straight as you can.
 If you’re doing larger batches I recommend larger containers.
 But, for my two small candles this process worked just fine.
 Once your wax is poured let it cool at room temperature on a flat surface.
 If you expose the wax to a drastic temperature change it will crack.
 Allow it to cure for at least two days before lighting.
 And last but not least, ENJOY!
 Easy Peasy, right!!?

 I’d love to know if you decide to make some candles for yourself, be sure to take me on IG @thehomemakingmomma if you do!

 [ this post containts affiliate links, thank you for your support of this blog ]